 The Office of Housing and Residence Life is responsible for room assignments, for approving or denying room and roommate changes, and consolidating vacancies.
 Assignments will normally be made on the basis of two students per room; however, single rooms can be obtained for an additional fee if space is available.
 Rooms in the residential facilities are to be occupied only by the students assigned to them.
 A student's right to occupy a room may not be assigned or transferred by the student.

 Room assignments may be changed only upon the written authorization from the Office of Housing and Residence Life.
 There are two opportunities during the academic year (Fall Semester/Spring Semester) when students may change rooms and/or roommates.
 This is accomplished by submitting a "Room Change Request Form" to the main office.
 A copy of this form is available from the main office.
-There is a one-week grace period at the beginning of each semester before a room change will be made.
+There is a grace period at the beginning of each semester before a room change will be made.
 This is to allow adequate time for roommates to make a good faith effort to resolve differences and for the university to assess its housing needs.
 Students desiring to change rooms and/or roommates after the room change period has ended must meet with their respective Resident Administrator and participate in a mediation process.
 Any student who changes rooms without prior approval by the Office of Housing and Residence Life will be assessed a $25 fee.

 It is the policy of the University to assign roommates without regard to race, color, national origin, religion, age, or handicap.
 Students of the opposite sex will not be assigned to, nor may they reside in, the same room.
 The University will make every effort to honor specific roommate or hall requests, although such requests are never guaranteed.